tonymm55/react-tech-test/README.md

-# Command Shift NASA Images 'Tech-Test"
+# NASA Images API Application

 This project is a technical test similar to what may be given when applying for a junior software developer role.
 The test is intended to familiarise the student with the scope and timescale of such a test.